This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 No, the stems are edible and where many different nutrients can be found.
 However, chard stems do contain oxalates, like other vegetables within the same plant family.

-Oxalates are normally not a health concern when eaten in normal, moderate amounts, but in rare cases eating high levels of oxalates can cause certain health problems.
+Oxalates are typically not a health concern when eaten in normal, moderate amounts, but in rare cases eating high levels of oxalates can cause certain health problems.

 Oxalates are most known for potentially interfering with the absorption of certain minerals, such as calcium.
-However, experts still agree that oxalates do not pose a threat for the vast majority of people, and their presence in vegetables like Swiss chard definitely does not outweigh the many health benefits of these foods.
+However, experts still agree that oxalates do not pose a threat for the vast majority of people, and their presence in vegetables like Swiss chard definitely does not outweigh the many health benefits.

 People who have a history of kidney or gallbladder problems may want to avoid eating Swiss chard due to its oxalates, though, since these can aggravate symptoms in some cases.